Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 98,332 people, 32,468 houses or apartments, and a median cost of homes of $169,878, Tuscaloosa real estate is some of the most expensive in Alabama, although Tuscaloosa home values aren't among America's most expensive.
+With a population of 98,332, 32,468 total housing units (homes and apartments), and a median house value of $168,693, Tuscaloosa real estate is some of the most expensive in Alabama, although Tuscaloosa home values aren't among America's most expensive.

 Single-family detached homes are the single most common housing type in Tuscaloosa, accounting for 48.72% of the city's housing units.
 Other types of housing that are prevalent in Tuscaloosa include large apartment complexes or high rise apartments ( 37.49%), duplexes, homes converted to apartments or other small apartment buildings ( 10.24%), and a few row houses and other attached homes ( 1.85%).